 When I started Blue Corona in late 2007, practically no one knew what “SEO” stood for, much less what was actually involved in creating and executing an SEO campaign.

 Flash forward to 2014.
 A lot more people know what SEO is, although there’s still considerable mystery and confusion on the part of business owners when it comes to what an SEO company does after you hire them.

 Case in point.

-Recently, while enjoying a cocktail at a holiday party, a friend of mine walks up and says, “you know, about six months ago, I hired an SEO company to help boost my law firm’s organic rankings.
+Recently, while I was enjoying a cocktail at a holiday party, a friend of mine walks up and says, “You know, about six months ago, I hired an SEO company to help boost my law firm’s organic rankings.
 I have no idea what they’re doing, but it’s working like crazy.
 We get a ton of great leads from our website.”